 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

-If "yes," please complete the following:
+If "yes," please complete the following: Month Day

-First or only early decision plan closing date: [Click or tap here to enter text](#).
+First or only early decision plan closing date:

-First or only early decision plan notification date: [Click or tap here to enter text](#).
+First or only early decision plan notification date:

-Other early decision plan closing date: [Click or tap here to enter text](#).
+Other early decision plan closing date:

-Other early decision plan notification date: [Click or tap here to enter text](#).
+Other early decision plan notification date:

-For the Fall 2020 entering class:
+For the Fall 2022 entering class:

-Number of early decision applications received by your institution: [Click or tap here to enter text](#).
+Number of early decision applications received by your institution:

-Number of applicants admitted under early decision plan: [Click or tap here to enter text](#).
+Number of applicants admitted under early decision plan:

-Please provide significant details about your early decision plan: [Click or tap here to enter text](#).
+Please provide significant details about your early decision plan: